Peckkie/Peckkie/README.md

 ![About](https://img.shields.io/badge/-About-2E8B57?style=for-the-badge)

-I'm a **Research Assistant** at the Visual Intelligence Laboratory, Faculty of Science, Khon Kaen University, where I build AI systems that turn cameras and smartphones into diagnostic and surveillance tools.
-My background is in **Applied Statistics** — I lean on that statistical grounding whenever I design or evaluate a model, not just when I train one.
+I'm **Peckkie**, a researcher in the **Department of Statistics, Faculty of Science, Khon Kaen University**, based in the **Visual Intelligence (VI) Lab**.
+My work applies AI to problems in medicine and public health — reading pathology and ultrasound images, interpreting nanosensor and metabolomic data, and turning smartphones into low-cost diagnostic devices for settings where lab equipment isn't available.

-Most of my work lives at the intersection of **computer vision** and **healthcare / security**: teaching models to read ultrasound scans, dental shades, blood tests, and CCTV footage the way a trained human would, then packaging that into something that runs on ordinary hardware — a phone, a small edge device, a low-cost camera.
+I focus on **Medical AI, Digital Pathology, Biomedical Image Analysis, Metabolomics, Nanodiagnostics, and Mobile Health (mHealth)** — with a statistics background that shapes how I design, validate, and interpret every model.

 <br>